 | 0 || No tests of this type in the folder|| 0 - no tests|

-Clicking on the cell will bring up the list of those tests which have determined current status (color and value) of
+When you click on cell, popup window will show list of tests which have determined current status (color and value) of the cell.

 3) Quick Log